jhadida/nxp/docs/expr/intro.md

 ```
 [ (L1,U1), (L2,U2), ... ]
 ```
-where each tuple corresponds to an interval of validity for the number of repetitions of a given tokenm, with the constraint `U[i] < L[i+1]` such that no two intervals overlap.
+where each tuple corresponds to an interval of validity for the number of repetitions, with the constraint `U[i] < L[i+1]` such that no two intervals overlap.

 That's not a very friendly way of specifying multiplicities though.
-Instead you can set `tok.mul = m` where `m` is a string formatted as follows:
+Instead you can set `tok.mul = m` where `m` is a string interpreted as follows:
 ```
 '1'     =>  [ 1 ]               exactly once
 '2?'    =>  [ 0, 2 ]            2 or none